glassb/TEMPO/README.md

 <b>Macintosh:</b>

 1. Install Python 3 (https://www.python.org)
-2. Download Query.py and locate it on your Desktop
+2. Download Query.py and drag it to your Desktop.
-2. Open your terminal application under "Other applications"
+2. Open your terminal application under "Other" (Icon is a black box with sideways carrot).
-3. When the terminal opens, it will have a "$" symbol.
+3. When the terminal opens, it will say "username$" symbol.
 Type "cd Desktop" and press enter (Basic Terminal Commands: https://www.dummies.com/computers/macs/mac-operating-systems/how-to-use-basic-unix-commands-to-work-in-terminal-on-your-mac/)
 4. Type "python Query.py" and press enter.

 <br>